Frequently Asked Questions

 15. When is move-out?

-Due to the extension of the Spring semester, 2020-21 academic year housing ends at noon on May 22, 2021 for non-graduating students and May 24, 2021 for graduating students.
+2021-22 academic year housing ends at noon on Saturday May 21, 2022 for non-graduating students and Monday May 23, 2022 for graduating students.
 Residents receive reminders during the late spring, but are responsible for knowing their own contract information and making arrangements accordingly.